 Indigenous species and their habitats in Te Awa Kairangi ki Tai Lower Hutt are protected and restored so they can thrive.
-The role of Mana Whenua as Rangatira and kaitiaki is enabled, Matauranga Māori is respected, and customary practices are supported.
+The role of Mana Whenua as Rangatira and Kaitiaki is recognised, mātauranga Māori is acknowledged and customary practices are supported.